GourBera/PCA-and-Feature-Selection/README.md

 variance [willingness or flexibility of an Algorithm to learn] for PCA is spread of the data distribution

-Small variance indicates- data points are kind of closly clustered
+### Small variance indicates-
+Data points are kind of closly clustered

-Large variance indicates- data points are spreaded
+### Large variance indicates-
+Data points are spreaded

-Determination of PCA- the direction that has the largest variance
+### Determination of PCA-
+The direction that has the largest variance